Parameterized Approximation Schemes for Steiner Trees with Small Number of Steiner Vertices

 \begin{lem} Let $v$ be a vertex and denote by $q_1,q_2,\ldots$ the terminals adjacent to~$v$, where $w(vq_1)\leq w(vq_2)\leq\cdots$, i.e., the terminals are ordered non-decreasingly by the weight of the corresponding edge~$vq_i$.
 The star with the best ratio having $v$ as its center has edge set $\{vq_1, vq_2, \ldots, vq_\ell\}$ for some $\ell$. \end{lem}

 \begin{proof} Let $C$ be an edge set of a star with center vertex $v$.
 First note that if this star contains a Steiner vertex $w$ as a leaf, $vw$ can be removed from $C$ in order to decrease the ratio $w(C)/(|Q|-1)$, since only the terminals $Q$ of the star are counted in the denominator.
-Also if $C$ does not contain some edge $vq_i$ but an edge $vq_j$ with~$j>i$, then we may switch the edge $vq_j$ for $vq_i$ in $C$ in order to optimize the ratio: the denominator stays the same, but the numerator cannot increase, as the terminals $q_1,q_2,\ldots$ are ordered non-decreasingly according to the weights $vq_i$. \end{proof}
+Also if $C$ does not contain some edge $vq_i$ but an edge $vq_j$ with~$j>i$, then we may switch the edge $vq_j$ for $vq_i$ in $C$ in order to optimize the ratio: The denominator stays the same, but the numerator cannot increase, as the terminals $q_1,q_2,\ldots$ are ordered non-decreasingly according to the weights of $vq_i$. \end{proof}

-To analyse our algorithm we need to keep track of the different graphs resulting from each contraction step $t$.
-Initially we set $G_0$ to the input graph, and in each step $t\geq 0$ we obtain a new graph $G_{t+1}$ from $G_t$ by contracting a set of edges $C_t$ in $G_t$, such that $C_t$ forms a star of minimum ratio in $G_t$.
-That is, we obtain $G_{t+1}$ from $G_t$ by identifying all vertices incident to edges in $C_t$, removing all resulting loops, and among the resulting parallel edges we delete all but the lightest one with respect to their weights.
+We now formally describe different graphs resulting from each contraction step $t$, together with their terminal pairs.
+Initially, we set $G_0$ to the input graph, and in each step $t\geq 0$ we obtain a new graph $G_{t+1}$ from $G_t$ by contracting a set of edges $C_t$ in $G_t$, such that $C_t$ forms a star of minimum ratio in $G_t$.
+That is, we obtain~$G_{t+1}$ from $G_t$ by identifying all vertices in~$V(C_t)$, removing all resulting loops, and among the resulting parallel edges we delete all but the lightest one with respect to their weights.